 Well, we have you covered (mostly).
-Over the years, ShowClix has kept an eye on Google’s best practices, and in turn, we’ve done a lot of work behind the scenes on our event pages to make sure your pages rank well.
+Over the years, ShowClix has kept an eye on Google’s best practices, and in turn, we’ve done a lot of work behind the scenes on our event listings to make sure your pages rank well.

 A couple efforts we’ve made include the following:

 • Structured data and snippets.
 When you search for something, you’ll notice that the results often include extra information beyond a title and basic description of the page.
-We’re diligent about taking advantage of Google’s recognition of rich snippets that puts relevant info forward before your customers even hit the event page.
+We’re diligent about taking advantage of Google’s recognition of rich snippets that puts relevant info forward before your customers even hit the event listing.

 • Social media integration.
 Search engines play more nicely with pages that have been legitimized through the power of sharing on social media.
 We include the necessary Facebook and Google+ buttons to encourage your customers to engage with your pages, which improves your search results.